Admission and Degree Requirements

-The school offers a general certificate of advanced study (CAS) and endorsement of specialization (EOS) that can be tailored to meet the individual needs of experienced information professionals.
+The School of Information offers a general certificate of advanced study (CAS) and endorsement of specialization (EoS) that can be tailored to meet the individual needs of experienced information professionals.

-The CAS is designed for students who want either (1) to extend their study beyond the required forty semester credit hours, or (2) already hold a master’s degree in library and information studies or cognate fields and want to update and expand their education and skills, and/or develop proficiencies in preparation for specialized positions and activities.
-The CAS requires a minimum of twelve semester hours of coursework; more hours may be necessary depending on the student’s academic background and professional goals.
+The CAS is designed for students who want either (1) to extend their study beyond the required 36 semester credit hours, or (2) already hold a master’s degree in library and information studies or cognate fields and want to update and expand their education and skill, and/or develop proficiencies in preparation for specialized positions and activities.
+The CAS requires a minimum of 12 semester hours of coursework; more hours may be necessary depending on the student’s academic background and professional ambitions.

-The EOS formally recognizes students who create programs of study concentration within the forty semester credit hours required for the Master of Science in Information Studies.
-The endorsement attests that students have successfully completed twelve semester credit hours of planned, cohesive study.
+The EoS formally recognizes students who create programs of study concentration within the 36 semester credit hours required for the Master of Science in Information Studies.
+The endorsement attests that students have successfully completed at least 12 semester credit hours of planned, cohesive study.

-Certificates may also be completed while studying for the Master of Science in Information Studies.
+Certificates of Advanced Study may also be completed while studying for the Master of Science in Information Studies.
 Students interested in pursuing a certificate program must have their plan of study approved by the graduate adviser.
-Specific course requirements for both certificates are available from the School of Information.
+Specific course requirements for Certificates of Advanced Study and Endorsements of Specialization are available from the School of Information.

 Dual Degree Programs